 In the future, social literacy and new media intelligence will be valuable skills.
 Why?
 Because again, it’s going to take a long time for computers to master soft skills like empathy.

-Plus, in a world where you could be living in the U.S. and “virtually” working with someone in Bangladesh or China, humans are able to better understand cultural differences, social interaction, and how social platforms are used to communicate—at least way better than any robot (and thus, is another reason why students should study abroad).
+Plus, in a world where you could be living in the U.S. and “virtually” working with someone in Bangladesh or China, humans are able to better understand cultural differences, social interaction, and how social platforms are used to communicate—at least way better than any robot (and thus, is a reason why students should study abroad).

 Associated Jobs: The BLS projects sales jobs, like sales representatives, marketing specialists, and customer service representatives will grow by 6.4% to 18.6% by 2024.